VipeCloud/vipecloud_api/README.md

 * dest_email
 * dest_first_name
 * list_key
-* crm_obj & obj_id- If you have a crm_obj, at this time we are only setup to handle 'deal' as an object.
-If you use a deal crm_obj and deal_id, we will attribute the email activity to the deal_id instead of person.
+* crm_obj & obj_id- we support deal, person, contact, or lead as objects.
+If you include a crm_obj in the url, we will attribute the email to that object, saving an API call to search for the object.
 * reply_to_email - add the email_id of the email the user is replying to and we will append the original email into the message

 Sample iframe for the widget